 I don’t have have ton of extra furniture laying around or randomly sitting in rooms, but make sure each room has a purpose and that it’s easy to walk through.
 Also, consider rearranging your furniture so it’s inviting to buyers and they can see themselves sitting there.
 I noticed after our showings that we had one chair that someone pulled out to sit in each time.
 It was kind of funny how the same chair was sat in, but I’m hoping that made them feel comfortable.
 We ended up selling in 2 days so something worked.
 And if one of your favorite spots has furniture that looks dingy or old, consider pulling it out for showings.

 We have pretty minimal and easy to take care of landscaping but you’d be surprised how far a few bags of mulch will go in making your house stand out on the block!
 If you are preparing your home to sell, take a moment to trim the bushes, add mulch or even just mow and rake.
+One of the other ways that you can get your home’s curb appeal levels up is to revamp the garden.
+Consider setting it into zones, with dog turf in one area to make it friendly for your pup, and even a climbing frame area for the kids.
+You can put down a patio, too, and show off a more low maintenance area in the garden.
+You can ensure that your home looks good enough to buy with the simple addition of color, and the right turf will help you here.
 Again, make your house look like it’s been well maintained and you’ll reap the rewards!

 DON’T WORRY ABOUT THE GARAGE